Core clocks, memory clocks, core voltage, memory voltage, fan speed, power limit overclocking for Windows

 Attention!
 For security reasons, Windows may stop you from opening the bat file.
 In this case, you should permit it to open in the pop-up window.

 2Enter the following command:

-3Configure the miner with your settingsWALLET_ADDRESS - enter YOUR Ethereum wallet address or pool USERNAME (this is how GMiner knows where to deposit your ETH).
+3Configure the miner with your settingsKASPA_WALLET - enter YOUR KASPA wallet address or pool USERNAME (this is how GMiner knows where to deposit your coins).

-The easiest way to get a wallet is to register on a cryptocurrency exchange like Binance or Huobi.
-RIG_NAME – you can choose any name (like test), but don’t exaggerate: it should be 32 symbols max, contain only letters and numbers (no special characters like $%»*;@).
+The easiest way to get a wallet is to register on a cryptocurrency exchange like Huobi or Kuna.
+RIG_NAME – optionally, you can choose any name for your farm (as a test).
+It should be 32 symbols max, contain only letters and numbers (no special characters like $%»*;@).
 Do not forget to specify your wallet address in all files!

 4Start miningDouble click your Bat file to start the miner.
 The miner will start, run the setx commands to set those environment variables, initialize each of your GPU’s, build the DAG file on each of your GPU’s and start hashing away.
 If you’ve followed the steps above you should see this screen.

 GMiner achieves very fast performance by fully exploiting the computational power of GPUs and is suitable for large-scale mining rigs.
 Below is information on how to achieve maximum performance.